Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 3. **User action to complete upgrade**: The user has now several options (outside of `csolution`) to merge the configuration file information.
 A potential way could be to use a 3-way merge utility.
-After merging the configuration file, the hidden backup should be deleted and the unmodified new version should become the hidden backup.
+After merging the configuration file, the original `base@version` file should be deleted and the unmodified new version should become the new `base@version`.
 The previous configuration file may be stored as backup as shown below.

     ```c
     ./RTE/component_class/ConfigFile.h                  // new configuration file with merge configuration